JayScriptCina/Team1Capstone/README.md

 #### Account

-Represents a household or organization.
+Represents a household.

 #### Contact

-Represents the citizen/requestor.
+Represents the citizen.
 Linked to both Account and Case.

 #### Case_Activity__c